The Windmill Turns Both Ways

 "Hm," he snorted as Naruto slid into the seat beside him and Teuchi quickly put a fresh bowl of ramen in front of the boy.
 "You started it.
 You didn't wait until I got here—Teuchi-san told me."

 "But," Naruto frowned.
 "I was hungry and it was boring just sitting around here waiting.
 What made you so late, anyway?
-Tsunade-baachan had to remind me I was meeting you and I ran here all the way from the hospital, but you ended up way later than me.
+Tsunade-baachan reminded me I was meeting you, and I ran here all the way from the hospital, but you ended up way later than me.
 If I'd have known, I could have stuck around to see what she thought of Bushy—I mean Lee's injuries."

 "Right, sorry," Iruka said.
 "I was in a meeting and it ran over a bit.
-There's a lot to work out, what with the new Hokage and everything that's happened recently.
+Everyone is overworked.
 Academy classes have been disrupted so often lately that we're trying to negotiate a way to cover one another's classes, if someone has to leave suddenly or is needed for a mission."

 "Mhm," Naruto mumbled through a mouthful of ramen.

 Iruka watched him out of the corner of his eye with a small smile.
 "I heard that your trip ended up being pretty interesting.
-It's not every day one gets to see all three of the Sannin in action at once.
+It's not every day you get to see all three Sannin in action at once.
 I bet the landscape didn't fare too well."

 "It was incredible!"
-Naruto agreed, eager to recount his experiences.
+Naruto said eagerly.
 "And I won this from Baachan because she bet I couldn't learn my new jutsu in a week," he pulled the First Hokage's necklace from under his shirt.
 "Wait 'till you see my new jutsu!
 It's just as good as Sasuke's Chidori.
 He got ahead of me in the Exams, but I figure we're on equal ground now."

 "Right, right?"
 Naruto said gleefully.
 "Even someone like Ero-sennin acknowledged me and taught me the Rasengan.
 It's clear that I'm naturally awesome!"

-"Now now, you have a long way to go yet," Iruka said with mock sternness, unaffected by the boy's bravado.
-"The village is going to need that strength.
-We lost not only Sandaime Hokage-sama, but a lot of other good shinobi in the invasion.
-Yet, we still have to keep with the demands of our clients."
+"Now now, you have a long way to go yet," Iruka said with mock sternness, waving his chopsticks.
+"The village is going to need that strength in a time like this.
+Get ready to work even harder!"

 "Isn't Tsunade-sama amazing?"
 Sakura said, her eyes shining with awe as she and Naruto looked up at the Hokage Tower from below.
 "It's strange seeing her in the Hokage hat after seeing an old man wear it for so long."

 "Pfft," Naruto said, hands linked behind his head casually.
 "She's pretty old too, y'know.
-She just uses some technique to stay looking young.
+She just uses some technique to look young.
 But, yeah, she's still pretty cool."

-"Just with her presence, you can tell she's a powerful shinobi.
+"Just by her presence, you can tell she's a powerful shinobi.
 Just like Jiraiya-sama," Sakura said.
 "And Orochimaru was also like that, in the Forest of Death, even though that was more terrifying than anything.
-It makes you realize what it means to be at the level of a Kage."
-She smiled when Naruto grumbled a little at that.
+It makes you realize what it means to be Kage-level."
+She smiled cheekily, and Naruto grumbled.

 "Whatever.
 I wouldn't want it to be too easy, or it wouldn't be worth going for," he said.
 "We can only go up from here, Sakura-chan."